Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

+By Remark 4.2, the weight vector $\tilde{\bf w}$ admits a Brieskorn-Pham polynomial of the form and notice that Lichnerowicz obstruction satisfied by $L_{f^T}$ forces the generalized Lichnerowicz inequality (13) in $f_{BP}^{T}.$ Thus, $L_{f_{BP}^{T}}$ does not admit extremal Sasaki metrics.
+The last claim follows from Lemma 4.5 $\square$ \end{pf}

-\begin{remark} When we add an even number of quadratic terms $z_{i}^{2}$ to the polynomial $f_{BP}^{T}$, we obtain the polynomial The dimension of the Sasaki cone of $L_{f_{Ext}^{T}}$ increases by one for each two terms added, so we obtain a Sasaki cone of dimension $n$.
+\begin{rmk} When we add an even number of quadratic terms $z_{i}^{2}$ to the polynomial $f_{BP}^{T}$, we obtain the polynomial The dimension of the Sasaki-Reeb cone of $L_{f_{Ext}^{T}}$ increases by one for each two terms added, so we obtain a Sasaki-Reeb cone of dimension $n$.
 Since $L_{f_{BP}^{T}}$ is a rational homology sphere, it is clear that $L_{f_{Ext}^{T}}$ is also a rational homology sphere (see Corollary 9.5.3 in \cite{BBG}).
-Moreover, the link $L_{f_{Ext}^{T}}$ does not admit extremal Sasaki metrics since $L_{f_{BP}^{T}}$ does not admit extremal Sasaki metrics either.
-Indeed, we can apply the formula (4.2.1) to $f_{Ext}^{T}$.
+Moreover, the link $L_{f_{Ext}^{T}}$ does not admit extremal Sasaki metrics in its Sasaki-Reeb cone since $L_{f_{BP}^{T}}$ does not admit extremal Sasaki metrics either.
+Indeed, we can apply the formula (13) to $f_{Ext}^{T}$.
 In our case, we always have $k=2$, thus we must prove

 Since $\tilde{w}_{i}=\dfrac{d}{2}$ for all $i\geq5$, we have that $\min_{i}\tilde{w}_{i}\in\{ \tilde{w}_{0},\tilde{w}_{1},\tilde{w}_{3}\}$.
 Thus, we obtain By the previous lemma, we also have $\tilde{w}_{0}+\tilde{w}_{1}+\tilde{w}_{3}>4\min_{i}\tilde{w}_{i}$.
 Putting together these results, we obtain